eric-bach/task-genie/conductor/tracks/agentic_refactor_20251222/plan.md

 ---

-## Phase 2: Refactor Services into Agent Tools
+## Phase 2: Refactor Services into Agent Tools [checkpoint: 0a4a0ee]

 *   [x] Task: Refactor `AzureService.ts` into a set of agent tools for interacting with Azure DevOps.
 *   [x] Task: Refactor `BedrockService.ts` into a set of agent tools for interacting with Amazon Bedrock.